-As of December 31, 2022, we are actively enrolling three distinct Phase 2 trials with VTX958 for patients with moderate to severe plaque psoriasis, active psoriatic arthritis and moderately to severely active Crohn's disease.
-In addition, we are conducting an ongoing Phase 2 trial with VTX002 in patients with moderately to severely active ulcerative colitis.
+We announced positive results from the Phase 2 trial of VTX002 in patients with moderately to severely active ulcerative colitis during the fourth quarter of 2023.
+Additionally, activities are underway to support initiation of a Phase 3 trial of VTX002 in ulcerative colitis during the second half of 2024.
+Additionally, we are conducting a Phase 2 trial of our peripheral NLRP3 inhibitor VTX2735 in patients with Cryopyrin-Associated Periodic Syndrome (CAPS), and a Phase 1 trial of our novel CNS-penetrant NLRP3 inhibitor VTX3232 in adult healthy volunteers.
 Our relative lack of experience conducting clinical trials may contribute to our planned clinical trials not beginning or completing on time, if at all.
 Large-scale clinical trials will require significant additional resources and reliance on CROs, clinical investigators or consultants.
 Consequently, our reliance on outside parties may introduce delays beyond our control.
 Our CROs and other third parties must communicate and coordinate with one another in order for our trials to be successful.
 Additionally, our CROs and other third parties may also have relationships with other commercial entities, some of which may compete with us.
-If our CROs or other third parties conducting our clinical trials do not perform their contractual duties or regulatory obligations, experience work stoppages, do not meet expected deadlines, terminate their agreements with us or need to be replaced, or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical trial protocols, GCP or other regulatory requirements or for any other reason, we may need to conduct additional clinical trials or enter into new arrangements with alternative CROs, clinical investigators or other third parties.
-We may be unable to enter into arrangements with alternative CROs on commercially reasonable terms, or at all.
+If our CROs or other third parties conducting our clinical trials do not perform their contractual duties or regulatory obligations, experience work stoppages, do not meet expected deadlines, terminate their agreements with us or need to be replaced, or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical trial protocols, GCP or other regulatory requirements or for any other reason, we may need to conduct additional clinical trials or enter into new arrangements with alternative CROs on commercially reasonable terms, or at all.